-This means you needn’t track macros or worry about the amount of meals you can squeeze in and your macros.
-Simply track your calories for each eating window, and try to keep it just below your target, whilst getting a reasonable amount of protein and fibre (1 gram of fibre for every 100 calories you consume during Ramadan is a good target).
+This means you needn’t track macros or worry about the amount of meals you can squeeze in.
+Simply track your calories for each eating window, and try to keep it just below your daily target, whilst getting a reasonable amount of protein and fibre (1 gram of fibre for every 100 calories you consume during Ramadan is a good target).

-If you are using our male fat loss plan, the Cutting Guide, or the female option (the Bikini Guide), aim to stay within your calories and consume at least half of your protein target if possible.
+If you are using our male fat loss plan, the Cutting Guide, or the female option (the Bikini Guide), aim to stay within your target calories, and to consume at least half of your daily protein target if possible.
 Tweet us, or message us on Facebook and Instagram for more assistance!

 I’m trying to build muscle, is this sensible during Ramadan?

-Studies have proven that fasting is not anabolic (even if you account for supposed increases in growth hormone), and that it is not ideal for muscle gain.
-We would not focus on improving your muscle size or strength, but simply on hitting your target calories and at least half your daily protein target during the eating window.
+Studies have proven that fasting is not anabolic (even if you account for supposed increases in growth hormone), and that it is not optimal for muscle gain.
+We would not focus on improving your muscle size or strength during Ramadan, but simply on hitting your target calories and at least half your daily protein target during the eating window.